 Westmont Initiative for Public Dialogue and Deliberation

-Dunn and Winslow have spent a year serving as research fellows with the Kettering Foundation in Dayton, Ohio, to prepare for this work.
-“Our mission is to work with neighbors to speak and listen well together about challenges facing the Santa Barbara community to promote our common good and human flourishing,” Dunn says.
+We are a Westmont College initiative that works with neighbors to speak and listen well together about challenges facing the Santa Barbara community for our common good and human flourishing.

 - Equip students to effectively facilitate community dialogues that invite greater understanding.

 - Promote the Common Good, especially in the Civic Square, via Dialogue and Public Discussion

 - Support Citizens Seeking to Participate in Our Democracy